Timeless Tybee Spots

 As Tybee Island’s only performing arts and movie venue, the Tybee Post Theater is a favorite among locals and visitors.
 In the heart of the Fort Screven Historic District, this theater was originally built in the 1930s for solders stations at the Army base.
 The rebirth of this venue in 2015 has been received with open arms and continues to be a hot spot for locally-produced shows and newly-released movies.

 If sunsets give you all the feels, then make your way to Lazaretto Creek.
 As you drive over this waterway on your way to Tybee Island, chances are your eyes have admired the stunning marsh views.
-Those looking for a unique place to watch the sunset can admire the pink sky from the Lazaretto Creek Marina, or toast with cocktails from Coco’s Sunset Grille.
+Those looking for a unique place to watch the sunset can admire the pink sky from the Lazaretto Creek Marina, or toast with cocktails from A-J's Dockside Restaurant.
 Either way, be sure to have your camera ready for photos you’ll want to cherish forever.

 American Legion Post 154